jozh2008/BachelorThesisCode/README.md

     Python 3.10.12

 Step 1:
-    `python3 Processes/process_id.py --filename {filename}`
+    `sh get_processes.sh FILE_NAME`

-If file doesn't exist it creates a new file and include all process from the `https://ospd.geolabs.fr:8300/swagger-ui/oapip/#/GetCapabilities/get_processes`
+If the file specified by FILE_NAME does not exist, a new file will be created containing all processes from the ZOO-Project GetCapabilities(`https://ospd.geolabs.fr:8300/swagger-ui/oapip/#/GetCapabilities/get_processes`) endpoint.
+If the file exists, the script will add any new processes from the ZOO-Project GetCapabilities endpoint to the existing file.

 Step 2: `sh run_scripts.sh FILE_PATH`